In this article

 Quimby and Norman suggest the following care options for families to consider when a senior in their life needs more support:

-Resources and support when caring for elderly parents
+Where can I find resources and support when caring for elderly parents?

 When you first suspect an older adult needs more care, the experts we spoke to suggest meeting with their primary care provider.
 It’s important to rule out a new health condition or cognitive issue that may be causing the problems you are seeing.
 Your loved one’s provider may also be able to discuss the best course of action going forward and how to obtain the services needed.